fmselab/ct-competition/index.md

 The area of Combinatorial Interaction testing has seen tremendous progress over the last years.
 Many tools have been developed but a comparison among algorithms and techniques is difficult to carry on.
 With this competition, we want to motivate implementors to present their work to a broader audience and to compare it with that of others.

+## News: 2nd combinatorial testing competition

+The 2nd edition of the competition will be held togethere with IWCT2023 - the deadline will be around december 2022 / janaury 2023.
+Stay tuned!

 ## Call for Participation — Procedure